Editor’s Note: This blog post was written by Sheila Miller of Yogapedia who goes into detail about the benefits of yoga and travel.

 Removed from our usual surroundings, we can see ourselves more clearly.
 The process of using our powers of reason, analysis, and observation to learn about ourselves connects to every other part of the yoga practice.
 In the remainder of this article, I’ll offer three ways travel can further inspire your yoga practice.
 Yoga and travel are easy when done right.

 New Beginnings and how to stay healthy: travel and change your life

 Any disruption to our schedules can be an opportunity to form new, positive habits or abandon negative ones.
 This is a really important point for how to stay healthy, too.
 Whether you’d like to eat oatmeal every day or begin setting aside 10 minutes daily for pranayama, a shift in your schedule and priorities gives a window in which to make it happen.

 In addition to being free from many of our usual time constraints, we are less subject to the patterns and habits that govern us when we are outside of our usual environment.
 Before your next trip, you might choose a habit or activity that would bring you joy and plant the seeds of that life each day during your journey.

 During an extended trip on Costa Rica getaways, I finally started using my Neti Pot daily.
 Those fantastical sounding claims about it improving your sleep (among many other benefits)?
 They proved true for me.

-Yoga can be the purpose for travel, too.
+Yoga can be the purpose of travel, too.
 Setting time aside for dedicated practice, such as going to a retreat, can help you break through plateaus and elevate the baseline satisfaction you experience with your practice.